k-lakshmikanth/k-lakshmikanth/README.md

 - 👋 Hi, I’m @k-lakshmikanth
+- 😎 I'm a Technofreak
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Linkedin : lakshmikanth kasapuram

 <!---
 k-lakshmikanth/k-lakshmikanth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.